henrychris/obsidian-softwareeng/01-career/Interview Prep/Fuelmetrics.md

 I initially wanted to go into Consulting, and got a job at Fritova located in Berger.
 But I turned it down and joined ErrandPay as a backend dev.
 I learned a fair amount about the internals of fintech.
 The part that surprised me most is the sheer amount of partners involved in a single transaction.

 I'm currently between roles, and I've been keeping busy.
 I've been working on some side-projects, one is a possible SaaS targeted towards writers, I attended a hackathon and built a fintech product in a week.
 I've also been solving coding challenges, and writing articles on my Medium page.
+Keeping a record of these achievements in a [[01-career/My Brag Document]] can be very beneficial for interviews.

 I was looking for something new and decided to reach out to Fuelmetrics, because I had a good experience last time I was here, and I really enjoy working in smaller teams.
 It's also great that the company's main product helps solve a problem I've faced many times over.